-Not far from Da Nang, Hoi Anis a favorite destination in Vietnam for many travelers for the atmospheric ancient town by poetic river, the rustic, idyllic landscapes, cultural fusion, world’s best Banh Mi and tailor-made clothes.
-As a world heritage, Hoi An has so much to offer in terms of places to see and things to do.
-If you want to get the most out of your experience in this world-heritage destination, update your list of Top Things to do in Hoi An below.
+Only 30km far from Da Nang, Hoi An is a favorite destination in Vietnam for many travelers for the atmospheric ancient town by the poetic river, the rustic, idyllic landscapes, cultural fusion, the world’s best Banh Mi, and tailor-made clothes.
+As a world heritage sites, Hoi An has so much to offer in terms of places to see and things to do.
+If you want to get the most out of your experience in this Unesco world heritage site destination, update your list of Top Things to do in Hoi An below.

 The most important feature of Hoi An is undoubtedly Hoi An Ancient Town which is the most important and well-reserved legacy from a glorious era of Hoi An.

-Used to be an international port during 15th to 17th centuries, Hoi An witnessed a peaceful cultural fusion between Vietnamese, Chinese and Japanese cultures.
-Nowadays, travelers coming to Hoi An still can see the evidences of this era in the ancient quarter of the town with architecture, cuisine and culture.
+Used to be an international port during the 15th to 17th centuries, Hoi An witnessed a peaceful cultural fusion between Vietnamese, Chinese, and Japanese cultures.
+Nowadays, travelers coming to Hoi An still can see the shreds of evidence of this era in the ancient quarter of the town with architecture, cuisine, and culture.

 Hoi An ancient town is a must-see destination, recommended to everyone who’s planning to Hoi An.

 To learn more about the history and culture of Hoi An, visit this museum for more insights into the time when Hoi An was still a major Asian trading port, attracting merchants from all across the globe – France, Portugal, and the Netherlands mingled with Japan, China, Thailand, India, and Vietnam.
 The museum offers a full display of the objects through the years of Hoi An’s history like ceramics and pottery items, historical photographs, and drawings.
 Visiting the museum also gives you a look at the influence of Cham culture in the central region of Vietnam.